-With regard to their exclusive titles, Microsoft has to do more for the Xbox in the coming year than was the case in 2019.
-Crackdown 3 was a devastatingly bad first-party title, but at the same time Gears 5 proved what great “Xbox only” games can get out there.
+In terms of its exclusive titles, Microsoft will have to do more for the Xbox in the coming year than was the case in 2019.
+Crackdown 3 was a devastatingly bad first-party title, but at the same time, Gears 5 proved what great "Xbox only" games can come to market.

 The plans for 2020 look good, also due to the purchases from well-known developer studios.
-Among other rare products, a completely new brand will be created in the coming year.
-Should this be as successful as “Sea of Thieves”, Microsoft could make up ground.
+Among other Rare, a completely new brand will be created in the coming year.
+Should this be as successful as "Sea of Thieves", Microsoft could make up ground.

 One of the greatest successes of Microsoft's Xbox is the establishment and further development of the Game Pass game subscription, which includes exclusive in-house productions and now even PC games.
 Microsoft's playful focus is no longer just on Xbox, but also on merging Windows PC players and console fans.

-Microsoft also has some gigantic brands in the pipeline for next year: the Microsoft flight simulator and Age of Empires 4, and sales of Halo for PC will drag on well into 2020.
-The sales department should celebrate its success - also because Halo: The Master Chief Collection is also sold on Steam.
-The “X019” show in London gave a first taste of what fans and the industry can expect in 2020.
+Microsoft also has some giant brands in the pipeline for the next year: Microsoft Flight Simulator and Age of Empires 4, and Halo for PC sales will stretch well into 2020.
+The sales department should celebrate their success - also because Halo: The Master Chief Collection is also sold via Steam.
+The X019 show in London gave a first taste of what fans and the industry can expect in 2020.